-The ACD and the Depositary have agreed that normally the fees payable to the ACD and the Depositary will be treated as a charge against the income (except those charges and expenses relating directly to the purchase and sale of investments) of the Company.
-If there is insufficient income to meet the fees, then all or part of those fees may be treated, at the request of the ACD, as a charge against the capital of the Company.
+The ACD and the Depositary have agreed that normally the fees payable to the ACD and the Depositary will be treated as a charge against the income of the Company (except those charges and expenses relating directly to the purchase and sale of investments) or the capital of the Company, as the case may be, as shown in Appendix A.

+If fees are deducted from the income of the Company and there is insufficient income to meet the fees, then all or part of those fees may be treated, at the request of the ACD, as a charge against the capital of the Company.